gromero/htm/README.md

 main thread is not really blocked regarding SIGTRAP since `sigprocmask()` it's called before `pthread_create()`.
 However, in [threads03.c] (threads03.c) SIGTRAP is blocked, since `sigprocmask()` is called after `pthread_create()`.

+#### [threads04.c] (threads04.c)

+This example tries to show two things: (1) that signals can be delivered as per thread and (2) a SIGTRAP caught from a `kill -SIGTRAP <pid>` is not the same as a SIGTRAP that is due to a `trap` instruction, i.e. in the case it is due to a hardware exception.
+This is really expected since "In the case of a hardware ex- ception blocking the signal makes little sense as it is unclear how a program should then continue execution.
+[Thus] starting with Linux 2.6, if the signal is blocked, then the process is always immediately _killed by the signal_, even if the process has installed a handler for the signal" [1].

+Hence this example exactly tries to show this behavior by setting the main thread to accept a SIGTRAP but setting the thread *t1* (which genereates a hardware trap) as to deny a SIGTRAP.
+Thus when a SIGTRAP from `kill` arrives it hits the handler of main thread (kernel randomly picks the thread that unblocks this signal, in that case just the main thread), but since *t1* blocks SIGTRAP and also executes an `trap` instruction - and SIGTRAP from hardware cannot be denied - the process as whole is killed by the kernel.

+[1] Section 22.4 - Hardware-Generated Signals, in *The Linux Programming Interface*, Michael Kerrisk.